1050 Connecticut Avenue, N.W. , Washington, DC 20036-5306 USA

 Recent Speaking Engagements*

-Securities Industry and Financial Markets Association, “Regulatory and Examination Priorities,” Anti-Money Laundering and Financial Crimes Conference (SIFMA) (2018)
+Securities Industry and Financial Markets Association, “Regulatory and Examination Priorities,” Anti-Money Laundering and Financial Crimes Conference (SIFMA) (2018 and 2019)

 Gibson Dunn Webcast: Anti-Money Laundering and Sanctions Enforcement and Compliance in 2018 and Beyond (2018)

-ABA/ABA Money Laundering Enforcement Conference, Advisory Board Member and Panel Moderator (2017)
+ABA/ABA Financial Crimes Enforcement Conference, Advisory Board Member and Moderator (2017-2019)

 Verafin, Annual Bank Secrecy Act/Anti-Money Laundering Conference (2017)